What is Atomic Force Microscopy?

 ICSPI has integrated all of the components of a traditional AFM onto a single 1 mm x 1 mm chip to create the world’s first single-chip AFM.
 That means that 250 AFMs can fit on the face of a penny.
 The nGauge AFM uses MicroElectroMechanical Systems (MEMS) to control the X, Y and Z position of the tip.
 This means that no alignment of lasers is required.

 The nGauge is the smallest AFM in the world.
 Because of its small size, the nGauge rejects building vibrations, so no vibration isolation table is needed, which makes the nGauge a true benchtop or desktop AFM.
 For more information about small AFMs, check out our blog post that describes the reasons why small AFMs are superior to conventional AFMs.

 What can I use AFM for?

-AFM is a nondestructive technique, meaning that your sample is not damaged after imaging.
+AFM is a nondestructive technique, meaning that your sample is not damaged during imaging.
 AFM also does not need to be operated under vacuum and can be operated at room temperature.

 Many AFMs require that the sample be "cut to size" to fit into the sample holder.
 The nGauge can image samples that are 100 mm x 50 mm x 18 mm (LxWxH) without having to be cut.
 Depending on their weight, the nGauge can accommodate even larger samples.
 Please contact us at email@example.com if you are interested in imaging larger samples.